garygr2002/Rebalance/README.md

 ## Ticker File

 The ticker file is one of sixteen CSV files that act as input to the software.
 Files in this format are located in a directory named "ticker" located in the directory identified in the source preference.
 Files of this type have the prefix "ticker_" followed by a date designation in the format "yyyymmdd", and a file type of ".csv".
 When run with no command line options, the software will read, and use the ticker file that has the latest date that is not later than the date of the latest holding file.
 The ticker contains information that is required to identify and categorize investments by type.
 "Tickers" is a catch-all name for open-end mutual funds, exchange-traded funds, individual stocks, individual bonds, or any sub-grouping of holding that occurs within an account.
 The key for the rows in the file is a mnemonic that should uniquely identify the investment in the institution where the ticker exists, or on the exchanges where it trades.
 It can also be a unique mnemonic that has meaning only to the investor who owns the account.
 Tickers may appear in one or more accounts in the holding file with valuations that are not the same.
+The key for rows in the file is the ticker, and it should be unique.
 The following are the fields of a ticker file row.

 ### Code